Luke-Wilson/basic-react-timepicker/README.md

 # TimePicker

+## THIS PACKAGE IS DEPRECATED AND NO LONGER MAINTAINED.#

 A really simple TimePicker dropdown component that lets you set the gap (step) between times, set earliest and latest limits for your range, attach a change handler and set a default value.

 ## Demo & Examples